YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We're going to use [Gulp](http://gulpjs.com) to build and serve our application locally and [NodeJS](https://nodejs.org/en) to serve our API and install dependencies through the Node Package Manager (`npm`).
 If you don't already have Node and Gulp installed, please head over to their respective websites and follow instructions for download and installation.

+_Note: Webpack is an alternative to Gulp.
+If you're interested in trying a very customizable webpack build in the future for larger Elm projects, check out [elm-webpack-loader](https://github.com/rtfeldman/elm-webpack-loader)._

 We'll also need the API.
 Clone the [NodeJS JWT Authentication sample API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) repository and follow the README to get it running.

 ### Installing and Configuring Elm